PoTiwi/WebAssembler/README.md

 await webassembler.execute(10_000);
 ```

-`execute()` returns a Promise that resolves when the program reaches `halt` or runs off the end of the bytecode.
+`execute()` returns a Promise that resolves when the program hits `halt` or runs off the end of the bytecode.

 ### Full browser example

-This wires up a simple terminal-style UI: a scrolling output area and an input field that the program can read from.
+This wires up a simple terminal-style UI: a scrolling output area and an input field the program can read from.

 ```html
 <!DOCTYPE html>